-Itʼs been a while and I havenʼt posted anything new on my blog.
+Itʼs been a while, and I havenʼt posted anything new on my blog.
 Life, work, and priorities often got in the way, but the urge to write never really went away.
 Itʼs time to get back to writing.
-Not because I have to, but because I miss the process of thinking through words that quiet dialogue between thought and page.
+Not because I have to, but because I miss the process of thinking through words.

 I actually want to post more frequently than I do.
-Every time I write something, I’m reminded how ideas crystallize only once they’re written down.
-The title is really on spot for my blogging, too.
-Missed Opportunities doesn’t just fit the topic, it fits me.
-We will get back to that real soon.
+The title is really spot-on for my blogging, too.
+We will get back to that very soon.

-Moving off, I believe many of us in software development had different opportunities to do projects, activities, training, and events.
-Some of them slipped by quietly; others faded because of hesitation, timing, or fear.
+Moving on, I believe many of us in software development have had opportunities to do projects, activities, training, and events.
+Some of them slipped away; others faded because of hesitation, timing, or fear.
 A significant portion of us had good ideas but never had the chance to execute them.
 Or perhaps we never made that chance ourselves.

-Perhaps, they didnʼt want it as much so they didnʼt create the chance to execute it.
-Or, even worse, they didnʼt execute it well.
-So, they ended up in some sort of mediocre position for that very thing.
-I believe it takes a good amount of dedication to strive for success in any opportunity.
-Talent and timing matter, but consistency is the multiplier.
+Perhaps they didnʼt want it enough to create the chance to execute it.
+Or, even worse, when they did, they didnʼt execute it well.
+So they ended up in a mediocre position in that very thing.
+I believe it takes a good amount of dedication to succeed with any opportunity.

 1. The First Missed Post